 Visually mapping out a complex project and its interdependencies

 Estimating the time needed to complete individual tasks

-To create a PERT chart, follow the five steps of the process lifecycle, which includes everything from identifying tasks to managing project completion.
+To create a PERT chart, follow the five steps of the process lifecycle, which includes everything from mapping out project scope and identifying tasks to managing project completion.

 A task dependency is a task or milestone that relies on another task to be completed before the task at hand can be started.
 This is sometimes referred to as a logical relationship and is often used in a work breakdown structure.